traderjoe-xyz/joe-docs/docs/SDK/removeLiquidity.md

 const userPositionIds: string[] = userBinLiquidities.map(bl => bl.binId)
 ```

-### Bins' reserveX and reserveY
+### Bins' `reserveX` and `reserveY`

-We need the reserveX and reserveY for each `userPositionIds`.
+We need the `reserveX` and `reserveY` for each bin in `userPositionIds`.
 You can get this either by using the subgraph or interfacing directly with the contract through Ethers.js as shown below:

 ```js
 // init LBPair contract